gundalasudheer/Kubernetes/README.md

 3. It primarily gets the PodSpec file from the API server which defines the container that should run inside the pod and the resource details etc.
 4. Other than PodSpec from API server the kubelet will get the PodSpecs from file, Http endpoint and Http servers as well.
 5. Good example of PodSpecs from file are kubernetes static pods.
 While bootstrapping the control plane , kubelet start the API-server,Kube Scheduler and controller manager as static pods from the PodSpecs located at /etc/kubernetes/manifests.
+  If you want to set the custom path other than the /etc/kubernetes/manifests .. then we need to specify those pod location under the --pod-manifest-path field in the kubelet.service file. or instead of the configuring the location directly in the kubelet.service file just config the config yaml file in which the static pod location will be present.
+    i.e --config=kubeconfig.yaml
+      in the kubeconfig.yaml we will give the static pods location. i.e staticPodPath: /etc/kubernetes/manifests.
+Kubeadm will use this kind of approch while settingup the cluster.
 6. These static pods are controlled by Kubelet, not by API server.
 7. Kubelet uses CRI(container runtime interface) gRPC interface to talk to the container runtime.
 8. Kubelet uses CNI(container network interface) plugin configured in the cluster to allocate the IP address and setup any necessary network routes and fairewall rules for the Pod.
 9. kubelet gets all the information about the containers from the container runtime and provides it to the control plane.
+10. If we use kubeadm tool to setup the cluster it wont deploy the kubelet.
+WE MUST ALWAYS INSTALL KUBELET MANUALLY ON THE WORKER NODES.
+ So download the binaries ,extract it and run it as the service (kubelet.service).

 Kube-Proxy:
 1. Kube proxy is a daemon that runs on every node as daemonset.